Amari Cooper Player Prop Bets for NFL Week 10 | Dallas vs. Atlanta 11/14/2021

 Recent Performances

-- In last week's game against the Broncos, Cooper was targeted five times and recorded two catches for 37 yards (18.5 yards per catch).
+- In last week's matchup with the Broncos, Cooper caught two passes for 37 yards (18.5 yards per catch) while being targeted five times.

-- Cooper's 15 receptions have gotten him 214 yards (71.3 per game) and one touchdown over his last three games.
-He was targeted 26 times.
+- Over his last three outings, Cooper has caught 15 passes for 214 yards and one touchdown.
+He was targeted 26 times, and averaged 71.3 yards per game.

 Cooper's Dallas Teammates